Make-Your-Own Alphabet Recognition Learning Game for Preschool

 The children sit in a circle and the preschool or kindergarten teacher shows the children a letter or calls out a letter (or letter sound).
 The children put their rings around the correct letter.
 It is very easy for a teacher to quickly survey the rings and correct any that are in the wrong place.

-This game could be adapted to show the children an uppercase letter and have them locate the corresponding lowercase letter.
+This game alphabet learning game could be adapted to show the children an uppercase letter and have them locate the corresponding lowercase letter.
 Alternatively, the teacher could make the letter sound and the children could locate the corresponding letter.

 I like the fact that it is easy to scan all of the children’s rings and quickly identify children who have chosen the wrong letter.